Little Shop of Horrors

-The Cape Playhouse is centered in Dennis Village around amazing restaurants and gorgeous beaches.
+The Cape Playhouse is centered in Dennis Village, alive with local shopping, fantastic restaurants and gorgeous beaches.

-Walk along low tide at Chapin Memorial Beach or Corporation.
-Stroll Dennis Village with many restaurants and cafes like Harvest Wine Bar, The Mercantile, Encore, and Blue Fin.
+Walk along low tide at Chapin Memorial Beach or Corporation Beach.
+Stroll Dennis Village with many restaurants and cafes like Scargo, Encore, The Pheasant, Kender & Sisters, Firestarter, Harvest Wine Bar, The Mercantile, Encore, and Blue Fin, and more.

 Make a Night of it.

-Enjoy the beauty and charm of Dennis with the amazing performances of the Cape Playhouse today.
+Enjoy the beauty and charm of Dennis and a thrilling performances at The Cape Playhouse.

 We are on Facebook, Youtube, and Instagram.